-Initiatives from federal and provincial governments aim to help attract and retain immigrants throughout the province.
-Recently, there have been key developments that are of interest to municipal governments.
+Federal and provincial initiatives aim to help attract and retain immigrants throughout the province.
+There have been several key programs that are of particular interest to municipal governments:

-The Government of Canada’s Rural and Northern Immigration Pilot (RNIP), for example, allows participating communities to identify immigrants who want to work and live in smaller regions of Ontario.
+- The Government of Canada’s Rural and Northern Immigration Pilot (RNIP), for example, allows participating communities to identify immigrants who want to work and live in rural and northern regions of Ontario.
 Thunder Bay, North Bay, Sudbury, Timmins, and Sault Ste.
 Marie are all participating in the RNIP.

-The federal government has also recently introduced a new Temporary Resident to Permanent Resident Pathway.
-AMO welcomed this expedited pathway to permanent residency for newcomers already working in the health care sector or studying in Canada, and also targeted to those who are French speaking.
+- The federal government also established the Temporary Resident to Permanent Resident Pathway.
+AMO welcomed this expedited path to permanent residency for newcomers already working in the health care sector or studying in Canada, and also targeted to those who are French speaking.

-In 2019, the federal immigration minister’s mandate letter outlined a proposal to establish a Municipal Nominee Program (MNP).
-Specific details about the MNP have not been released.
-AMO recognizes the potential of the MNP to provide municipal governments with increased influence over immigrant attraction and retention.
-The federal government has indicated that the MNP will have at least 5,000 spaces available.
+In 2021, the federal immigration minister’s mandate letter reconfirmed plans to establish a Municipal Nominee Program (MNP), with a goal of spreading the benefits of immigration to smaller communities.
+AMO recognizes the potential of the MNP to provide municipal governments with greater influence in attracting and retaining immigrants.
+The federal government has said the MNP will have at least 5,000 spaces available across Canada.
 Immigration, Refugees and Citizenship Canada (IRCC) has completed consultations with key stakeholders, including AMO.
 Decisions are still pending.

 Immigration enriches Ontario’s social fabric and promotes diversity and inclusion within our communities.
 With an aging population, declining birth rates and shortages in skilled workers, immigration will be at the forefront of our future economic sustainability.
-Immigration can contribute to workforce development in Ontario by attracting and retaining essential professions like healthcare professionals and skilled tradespeople.
+Immigration contributes to workforce development in Ontario by attracting and retaining essential professions like health care professionals and skilled tradespeople.